mesquita/mesquita.github.io/cv.md

 ## Short biography
 ---
-Vinicius Mesquita de Pinho received the B.Sc. degree in Electronics and Computing Engineering from Federal University of Rio de Janeiro (UFRJ), Brazil, in 2019.Currently a M.Sc. student in the Electrical Engineering Program - COPPE/UFRJ.
+Vinicius Mesquita de Pinho received his B.Sc. degree in Electronics and Computing Engineering from the Federal University of Rio de Janeiro (UFRJ), Brazil, in 2019.
+He is an M.Sc. student in the Electrical Engineering Program - COPPE/UFRJ.
 Since 2015, he has been working at the Laboratory of Signals, Multimedia, and Telecommunications (SMT).
-He has interest in signal processing applied telecommunications.
+Currently, Vinicius is working as an intern at Nokia Bell Labs France, in a project integrating radio systems and computer vision.

 ## Education